-"Between 1907 and 1910 Lanz von Liebenfels, an eccentric occultistracist, published a series of pamphlets - which Adolf Hitler bought and read - called Ostara.
-Briefbucherei der blonden Mannesrechtler (Newsletter of the Blond Champions of Man's Rights,) in which he depicted the struggle between blond Aryan heroes and the dark, hairy ape-men who represent the lower races.
-All human existence revolved around this struggle, whose central burden was to preserve the purity of Aryan women from the demonic sexuality of the ape-man"
+"Between 1907 and 1910 Lanz von Liebenfels, an eccentric occultistracist, published a series of pamphlets - which Adolf Hitler bought and read - called Ostara Briefbucherei der blonden Mannesrechtler (Newsletter of the Blond Champions of Man's Rights,) in which he depicted the struggle between blond Aryan heroes and the dark, hairy ape-men who represent the lower races All human existence revolved around this struggle, whose central burden was to preserve the purity of Aryan women from the demonic sexuality of the ape-man"

-Dr. Dawidowicz continues: (p.
-10).
+Dr Dawidowicz continues (p 10)

-"People living in an anti-Semitic milieu - as Hitler did - already viewed Jews as diseased and filthy creatures, degenerate and corrupting, outsiders beyond fraternity and compassion.
-Since the society had already branded the Jews as loathsome pariahs, the Jews could then serve the symbolic and pathological needs of the obsessed and guilt-ridden."
+"People living in an anti-Semitic miliew - as Hitler aid - already viewed Jews as diseased and filthy creatures, degenerate and corrupting, outsiders beyond fraternity and compassion Since the society had already branded the Jews as loathsome pariahs, the Jews could then serve the symbolic and pathological needs of the obsessed and guilt-ridden "

-In a summary evaluation of the relationship of this theological tradition of anti-Semitism and its critical formative influence on modern German anti-Semitism, Dr. Dawidowicz makes this compelling statement:
+In a summary evaluation of the relationship of this theological tradition of anti Semitism and its critical formative influence on modern German anti-Semitism, Dr Dawidowicz makes this compelling statement

-"A line of anti-Semitic descent from Martin Luther to Adolf Hitler is easy to draw.
-Both Luther and Hitler were obsessed by a demonologized universe inhabited by Jews.
-'Know, Christian,' wrote Luther, 'that next to the devil thou hast no enemy more cruel, more venomous and violent than a true Jew .'
-Hitler himself, in that early dialogue with Dietrich Eckhart, asserted that the later Luther - that is, the violently anti-Semitic Luther was the genuine Luther.
-Luther's protective authority was invoked by the Nazıs when they came to power, and his anti-Semitic writings enjoyed a revival of popularity.
-To be sure, the similarities of Luther's anti-Jewish exhortations with modern racial anti-Semitism and even with Hitler's racial policies are not merely coincidental.
-They all derive from a common historic tradition of Jew-hatred, whose provenance can be traced back to Haman's advice to Ahasuerus But modern German anti-Semitism had more recent roots than Luther and grew out of a different soil - not that German anti-Semitism was new; it drew part of its sustenance from Christian anti-Semitism, whose foundation had been laid by the Catholic Church and upon which Luther built.
-It was equally a product of German nationalism.
-Modern German anti-Semitism was the bastard child of the union of Christian anti-Semitism with German nationalism."
-(The War Against the Jews, p.
-23)
+"A line of anti-Semitic descent from Martin Luther to Adolf Hitler is easy to draw Both Luther and Hitler were obsessed by a demonologized universe inhabited by Jews 'Know, Christian,' wrote Luther, 'that next to the devil thou hast no enemy more cruel, more venomous and violent than a true Jew ' Hitler himself, in that early dialogue with Dietrich Eckhart, asserted that the later Luther - that is, the violently anti-Semitic Luther - was the genuine Luther Luther's protective authority was invoked by the Nazis when they came to power, and his anti-Semitic writings enjoyed a revival of popularity To be sure, the similarities of Luther's anti-Jewish exhortations with modern racial anti-Semitism and even with Hitler's racial policies are not merely coincidental They all derive from a common historic tradition of Jewhatred, whose provenance can be traced back to Haman's advice to Ahasuerus But modern German anti-Semitism had more recent roots than Luther and grew out of a different soil - not that German anti-Semitism was new. it drew part of its sustenance from Christian antiSemitism, whose foundation had been laid by the Catholic Church and upon which Luther built It was equally a product of German nationalism Modern German anti-Semitism was the bastard child of the union of Christian anti-Semitism with German nationalism " (The War Against the Jews, p 23)

-The Daisenberger text of the Oberammergau Passion Play must be viewed against that background.
+The Daisenberger text of the Oberammergau Passion Play must be viewed against that background

-III - THE RELATIONSHIP OF THE PASSION PLAY TO THE CURRENT RELIGIOUS CLIMATE village in which it is performed have become a major international tourist attraction and since the end of World War II, some 1,500,000 people have come to Oberammergau performances.
-In 1970, according to village officials, some 530,000 people from 113 countries came to Obermammergau to view 102 performances.
-This indicates that despite its origins as a local village production, Oberammergau's Passion Play now has assumed an unprecedented international importance influencing the image of German Catholicism, of Western Christianity, and of Germany itself in many parts of the world.
+III - THE RELATIONSHIP OF THE PASSION PLAY TO THE CURRENT RELIGIOUS CLIMATE

+Of all the pageants that dramatize the Crucifixion narrative, the most famous undoubtedly is the Passion Play performed every ten years at Oberammergau, in the solidly Roman Catholic region of Upper Bavaria, in West Germany Over the centuries, it has been performed in at least five different versions.
+In modern times, the play and the picturesque mountain village in which it is performed have become a major international tourist attraction and since the end of World War II, some 1,500,000 people have come to Oberammergau performances.
+In 1970, according to village officials, some 530,000 people from 113 countries came to Oberammergau to view 102 performances.
+This indicates that despite its origins as a local village production, Oberammergau's Passion Play now has assumed an unprecedented international importance influencing the image of German Catholicism, of Western Christianity, and of Germany itself in many parts of the world